Voluntary recall issued for ABUS youth helmets due to risk of head injury - NewsBreak

 Voluntary recall issued for ABUS youth helmets due to risk of head injury

-NEW YORK — The Consumer Product Safety Commissions (CPSC) announced on Nov.
+The Consumer Product Safety Commissions ( CPSC ) announced on Nov.
 10 a voluntary recall on the "ABUS Mountz Youth Helmets," citing that the products pose a risk of head injury.

 The helmets were manufactured in March 2020 or October 2020 and were sold at independent bike shops nationwide from April 2020 through October 2021 for about $81, according to CPSC.